MisterHims/FoundryVTT/ScriptMacros/EquipUnequip/EN/README.md

 ## Description

-EquipUnequip is a macro allowing to quickly equip or unequip an object of the inventory for the selected toek.
+EquipUnequip is a macro allowing to quickly equip or unequip an object of the inventory for the selected token.
 A notification appear if no token has been selected and if the object sought has not been found.

 ![EquipUnequip-Demonstration](https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/EquipUnequip/images/dem-en-1.gif)